 Ofsted’s ParentView allows current parents to rate their school and we have seen significant improvements in the results, parents agreeing with ‘I would recommend this school to another parent’ has moved from just over 60% to 90% between the 2019 inspection and the 2021 inspection.
 90% of parents agreed that their child was happy at the school.

 The school is working hard to achieve a ‘good’ categorisation for the next full Ofsted inspection which may be expected within the next year or so.
 The improvements have continued despite the lockdowns and Covid-related issues.
+The previous interim report in March 2021 was conducted on the second day back after the lockdown and whole-school testing, Ofsted noted:

 Leaders are resolute in their drive for improvement in all areas of the school.
 The positive impact of this work has been recognised by pupils, parents and staff.
 Parents who responded to Ofsted’s Parent View were very positive.
 One commented that staff deserve ‘a huge thank you for all they have done’, including the ‘care, passion and hard work they have continued to provide over the last year’.
 The school’s strong sense of community has continued to flourish during the recent period of remote education